 The Itaipu dam is closed on Sundays, and technically closes for lunch everyday, but you can still walk around much of the facility during the early afternoon, and staff are generally happy to help you with any information they can.

-If you found this guide to the Itaipu dam useful, share it with others:
+If you found this guide about the Itaipu dam interesting or useful, let others know about it: